SummerOfCode2020/ta-time/mondays-7pm-8pm/README.md

 ## July 27th Attendees

-Add your name to request a ticket for admittance

--
+none

 ## August 3rd Attendees

 Add your name to request a ticket for admittance

-- Hsiang Lin (Sharon)--need to learn more about for (variable in object), recursive functions,
+- Hsiang Lin (Sharon)
+-- need to learn more about for (variable in object), recursive functions, express, render, week 9 hw(some explanation)
 - Colleen Kingsley - help with homework
 - Jessica Reynolds: order book help